redhatmurali/Linux-Apps/README.md

 # Wasting time on videos ?
-Quick to Recap!
+Quick to Recap :)